 - I’ve made my protected disclosure and now I’m worried.

-More information on the topic can be viewed on the website of the Office of the Ombudsman under the heading Guide to making a protected disclosure.
+More information on the topic can be viewed on the website of the Office of the Ombudsman under the heading Making a protected disclosure guide.

 Adequately protecting whistleblowers is an important part of maintaining confidence within the workplace to protect against the harm associated with serious wrongdoing.